Biings/biings-ds/docs/tooltip.md

 <br>

 <div class="box is-raised is-large mb-0 is-radiusless-b">
-    Right positioned <span class="tooltip has-tooltip-arrow has-tooltip-left" data-tooltip="This is on the left.
+    Right positioned <span class="tooltip has-tooltip-arrow has-tooltip-right has-tooltip-dark" data-tooltip="This is on the left.
 The content can also be pretty long.&NewLine;However no formatting is allowed within the tooltip.">tooltip</span>.
     <hr class="my-2">
     Colored <span class="tooltip has-tooltip-arrow has-tooltip-danger has-tooltip-fade has-tooltip-text-centered" data-tooltip="This is red/danger &NewLine; and fades in as well">tooltip</span>.
     <hr class="my-2">